wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 ## Callback hell

-When some funcitons are required to run asynchronous it is possible to nest a lot of callbacks.
+When some functions are required to run asynchronous it is possible to nest a lot of callbacks.
 However, this becomes quickly unreadable:

 ```
 var p_client = new Db('integration_tests_20', new Server("127.0.0.1", 27017, {}), {'pk':CustomPKFactory});